2022 Fife Council election

 Elections to Fife Council took place on 5 May 2022 on the same day as the 31 other Scottish local government elections.
 As with other Scottish council elections, it was held using single transferable vote (STV) – a form of proportional representation – in which multiple candidates are elected in each ward and voters rank candidates in order of preference.

 For the second consecutive election, the Scottish National Party were returned as the largest party with 34 seats but remained shy of an overall majority.
-Despite a small increase in vote share, Labour lost four seats but again finished second 20 councillors.
+Despite a small increase in vote share, Labour lost four seats but again finished second with 20 councillors.
 The Liberal Democrats leapfrogged the Conservatives into third place after gaining six seats to hold 13 while the Conservatives lost almost half their number to return eight members.
 For the second time since the local government reforms in the 1990s, no independent candidates were elected.

 With support from the Liberal Democrats and the Conservatives, Labour formed a minority administration to run the council, and David Ross was elected as council leader in his own right, having previously been co-leader after the 2017 election.